ahmethakanyldrm/onboarding_travel_app/README.md

 5. Push this new branch to your repository.
 6. Open a pull request, requesting that your changes be added to the main repository.

-## License

-This project is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file.